jcsalterego/rvmbase/README.md

 Motivation
 ==========

 Compiling rubies are no fun.
-Debian packages were too difficult for me, and often expect source code, not binaries.